TECMANIC/docgogrocery/docs/backend/cleaninstall/step1.md

 ### Upload using FTP or SFTP Software
 {: .mx-3}

 Select the FTP or SFTP Client you know is secure or the best option for you.
-We include a separate article to explain [How To Upload Files using FTP or SFTP Protocol](/docs/backend/how-to/upload-sftp.html)
+We include a separate article to explain how to use one if this is your first time [How To Upload Files using FTP or SFTP Protocol](/docs/backend/how-to/upload-sftp.html)
 {: .mx-3}

 ## Access to the Web Installer through your Web Browser